Graphs missing a connected partition: Proof of main result

-We first fix notation that we will use throughout this section.
-Let $G$ be an $n$-vertex connected graph with a cut vertex $v$ whose deletion produces a graph with at least $3$ connected components, and denote their sizes See Figure \ref{fig:graphG}.
+\begin{notation} Let $G$ be an $n$-vertex connected graph with a cut vertex $v$ whose deletion produces at least $3$ connected components, and denote their orders See Figure \ref{fig:graphG}.
 Let $c=c_1+\cdots+c_k$.
 We will always assume that $c\geq 2$.
 Note that

-We now state our main result using this notation.
+We will always use $\lambda$ to denote an integer partition of $n$. \end{notation} We now restate our main result using this notation.